xbeat/Glitch-Community/CONTRIBUTING.md

 Philosophy
 ----------

-Our current ideal contribution flow works like this:
+Our contribution flow is built around a hunger for creative expression.
+Build things fast, with glitch, and share them.
+Here's how:

 #### On Your Side